honorableisrael/myportfolio/README.md

 ### How do I start the app?

-Start with `npm start`.
+Start Server with `npm start`.
 The server will look for any files you add to the `public/` directory.
+Start the cleint with `npm test`

 ### What libraries/frameworks, packages, tools can I use?